Course Description

 UC San Diego:

-General Education: Revelle - 1 course towards Social Science; TMC 1 course toward upper division disciplinary breadth if noncontiguous to major, Seventh - 1 course towards Alternatives - Social Science; Muir: 1 course in a Social Sciences theme in "Culture, Society and Social Justice"
+General Education: Revelle - 1 course towards Social Science (no major overlap); TMC 1 course toward upper division disciplinary breadth if noncontiguous to major, Seventh - 1 course towards Alternatives - Social Science; Muir: 1 course in a Social Sciences theme in "Culture, Society and Social Justice"

 Major Requirement: Global Health Major: Medical Humanities Elective